Washington's 8th congressional district

 Washington's 8th congressional district is a district for the United States House of Representatives located in western Washington State.
-It includes the eastern portions of King, Pierce, and Snohomish counties, and crosses the Cascade mountains to include Chelan and Kittitas counties.
-The district's western part includes the exurban communities of Sammamish, Issaquah, and Maple Valley but does not include Seattle and Tacoma's more immediate suburbs.
+It includes the eastern portions of King, Pierce, and Snohomish counties, and crosses the Cascade Range to include Chelan and Kittitas counties, as well as a precinct in East Wenatchee in Douglas County.
+The district's western part includes the suburban communities of Sammamish, Issaquah, and Maple Valley but does not include Seattle and Tacoma's more immediate suburbs.
 On its east side, the 8th's population centers include the rural communities Wenatchee, Leavenworth, and Ellensburg.
-It is currently represented in the U.S. House of Representatives by Democrat Kim Schrier, who was first elected to the seat in 2018.
+It is currently represented in the U.S. House of Representatives by Democrat Kim Schrier, who was elected to the seat in 2018.

-Creation
+Recent election results from statewide races

+History

-The 8th district was created after redistricting cycle after the 1980 Census.
+The 8th district was created after redistricting cycle after the 1980 census.
 For its first 30 years, it was centered on the Eastside region of the Seattle metropolitan area.
-After the 2010 U.S. Census, the state responded to population changes by shifting much of the Eastside to the 9th district.
+After the 2010 U.S. census, the state responded to population changes by shifting much of the Eastside to the 9th district.
 To make up for the loss in population, areas east of the Cascades were shifted to the 8th district.

-For the first 35 years of its existence, the district was held by a Republican.
-At the same time, the 8th district has voted for the Democratic nominee in every presidential election since 1992.
+For the first 35 years of its existence, the 8th district was held by a Republican.
+It was located in an area that was historically the most Republican portion of the Seattle area.
+However, it was swept up in the larger Democratic trend in the Pacific Northwest since the 1990s, and has supported the Democratic nominee in every presidential election since 1992.
 Prior to the 2011 redistricting, the district had the peculiarity of having a Democratic advantage according to its Cook PVI, but only having elected Republicans to Congress throughout its history.
-After the district was pushed into the Cascades with the 2010 redistricting, its PVI became even.
+After the district was pushed east of the Cascades with the 2010 redistricting, its PVI became even.
 The GOP winning streak ended with the 2018 election.

-Recent history
+Composition

+For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of the following counties and communities: